Night School (1981 film): Filming

-Producer Ruth Avergon recalled of working with director Ken Hughes: "Ken had enormous energy ...
+Avergon recalled of working with director Ken Hughes: "Ken had enormous energy ...
 I just loved working with him.
 He was a joy to work with.
 He really knew what he was doing.
 There wasn't a lot of second guessing.
 He knew what shots had to be taken for our budget.
 The production value that he gave us, along with Mark Irwin [cinematographer], was wonderful.
 I thought they really captured a nice look for the film".